 In September 2008 three proponents were given until 31 March 2009 to submit their plans for the site.
 On 11 August 2009, the Government announced it had invited Brookfield Multiplex and Lend Lease to submit more detailed bids.

 These final phase bids were lodged in November 2009 and on 20 December 2009, the Government announced that Lend Lease had been selected to develop and create the $6 billion Stage 1 development.

 On 5 March 2010, the Barangaroo Delivery Authority released a summary of the Issues of Principle which described those areas of the winning design from Lend Lease, where further work was required to satisfy the important public aspects of the plan.

 At this same time, the Authority entered into a Project Development Agreement with Lend Lease Corporation which detailed financial arrangements.
-These include substantive fixed payments to the State over eight years, an initial $13 million payment made by Lend Lease in March 2010, and a second payment of $90 million to be made this financial year.
+These include substantive fixed payments to the State over a minimum of 10 years.
 Other financial features include: